linuslin0/macOS-Lenovo-Y450/LenovoY450/README.md

 This is an IOKit Driver which can be used as Info.plist injector for other kexts.

-And this driver would also check CSR config and bootargs flags.
+And this driver would also check CSR valid and bootargs flags.

 The Info.plist is configured for Lenovo IdeaPad Y450.